Stay up-to-date on the latest epidemiology and evaluation training and TA resources

 What They Do

 NACDD consultants provide administrative support for meetings, including coordinating membership, developing agendas with the EEC Leaders and membership, taking meeting minutes, and disseminating questions, ideas, and resources among the membership between meetings.
-NACDD consultants meet regularly with the DHDSP AREB and ESB leadership as well as CSTE to address chronic disease epidemiology/surveillance needs and to coordinate trainings.
+NACDD consultants meet regularly with the DHDSP Applied Research and Evaluation Branch (AREB) and Epidemiology and Surveillance Branch (ESB) leadership as well as CSTE to address chronic disease epidemiology/surveillance, evaluation, and performance measurement needs and to coordinate technical assistance and peer exchange.

 Top Tips for Beautiful, Informative Maps Webinar (April 2017) This CDC/NACDD webinar includes a presentation from CDC's Sharon Murphy on how to create clear, easy-to-read and effective GIS maps.

 Handout: Step by Step Guide

 Data Visualization Webinar (January 2017) This CDC/NACDD webinar includes a presentation from CDC's Booker Daniels on how to create effective infographics and a presentation by DHDSP's Linda Schieb introducing the CDC GIS widget for the Interactive Atlas of Heart Disease and Stroke.

 Linda Schieb presentation slides